Hypothyroidism

 Why early detection matters

-Hypothyroidism doesn’t happen overnight.
-The thyroid often becomes underactive slowly, and your body adapts to the lower hormone levels over time.
-You might not realise how much your energy or focus has changed until they’re restored.
+Hypothyroidism rarely happens overnight; your thyroid function often declines slowly, allowing your body to adapt to lower hormone levels.
+You might not realize how much your energy or focus has shifted until they are restored.

-In short: knowing your numbers early gives you the freedom to act before your body forces you to.
+In short: knowing your numbers early gives you the freedom to act before symptoms force you to.

 How Elfcare can help